 Join in the conversation and stay tuned as we explore the role and impact of the Institutions Curse next week.

-Busisipho Siyobi is the lead researcher in the Natural Resource Governance Programme at GGA.
+Busisipho Siyobi is the Programme Head of the Natural Resource Governance Programme at GGA.
 Prior to joining GGA, she headed up the Corporate Intelligence Monitor desk at S-RM Intelligence and Risk Consulting.
 Busisipho holds an MPhil in Public Policy and Administration from the University of Cape Town with a research focus on CSR within the South African mining industry.
 During her Masters, she worked as a research scholar at the South African Institute of International Affairs.